dummey/injustice_dropper_front/presentation2.md

 [warrant lookup demo] Stuff happens in life, maybe you have an active warrant; our warrant lookup tool can tell you if you are screwed!!!
 Additionally, you can set an alert for any newcoming warrant.

 Our system is live and running.
 Just feed it data from any municipality or region to enable citizens power over their court system.
+Additional front ends can easily be attached to the REST backend, such as a SMS system through Twillio... which may have DDOS'd.